-For this Sunday’s readings click on the link below or copy and paste it in your browser. https://www.usccb.org/bible/readings/032016.cfm
+For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/052216.cfm

 Questions for Reflection/Discussion:

-Click on the link below or copy and paste it into your browser for this Sunday’s readings: https://www.usccb.org/bible/readings/031316-fifth-sunday-lent.cfm
+For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/051516.cfm

 Questions for Reflection/Discussion:

-- When and how have you found God doing “something new” in your life?
+- When and/or how have you felt the presence of the Holy Spirit in your life?

-For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/030616-fourth-sunday-lent.cfm
+For this Sunday’s readings click on the link below or copy and paste it into your browser: https://www.usccb.org/bible/readings/050816-ascension.cfm

 Questions for Reflection/Discussion: